 - Prefer read-only transactions over more expensive read-write transactions when you are not writing data.

 - Design your application to minimize the number of split participants in a transaction.
-Cloud Spanner can perform transactions across rows on different servers; however, as a rule of thumb, transactions that affect many co-located rows are faster and cheaper than transactions that affect many rows scattered throughout the database, or throughout a large table.
+Spanner can perform transactions across rows on different servers; however, as a rule of thumb, transactions that affect many co-located rows are faster and cheaper than transactions that affect many rows scattered throughout the database, or throughout a large table.

 - Use query parameters rather than string literals to improve query performance and statistics monitoring.